These are questions frequently asked from the Public:

 - How is the dollar limit increased on a GSA Fleet card?

 Yes.
 The GSA Fleet card has a MasterCard backup.
-For maintenance or fuel purchases simply turn card over and call the merchant contact number on the back.
-The merchant will be provided a MasterCard number over the phone upon approval.
+For maintenance and fuel purchases, simply turn the card over and call 1 (866) WEX-4GSA (939-4472).

-Call 1 (866) 939-4472, the number on the back of the card.
+Call 1 (866) WEX-4GSA (939-4472), the number on the back of the card.

-For maintenance under $100 – Merchants can either electronically accept the WEX Fleet card or call in the transactions to 1 (866) 939-4472 to receive a MasterCard number.
-For maintenance over $100 or any accident damage – Merchants will phone GSA Fleet PRIOR to doing the work 1(866)400-0411.
+For maintenance under $100 – merchants can either electronically accept the WEX Fleet card or call in the transactions to 1 (866) WEX-4GSA (939-4472) to receive a MasterCard number.
+For maintenance over $100 or for any accident damage – merchants should phone GSA Fleet PRIOR to doing the work at 1(866)400-0411.

 In accordance with the Federal Acquisition Regulation (FAR 13.1301), the government-wide commercial Fleet Services Card is authorized for the purchase of fuel, maintenance and repair of Government owned/operated motor vehicles.